Eitz/perl-exercises/README.md

 # Instructions

-To run the tests some dependencies are necessary.
+To run the exercices some dependencies are necessary.
 This project uses `cpanm` and `local::lib` so that it does not pollute your env with the dependencies it uses (it installs them in the project directory).

-To install the dependencies and run the tests:
+To install the dependencies and run the exercices:

-1. cd to the test directory (test-eqs)
+1. cd to the exercice directory (perl-exercises)
 2. Execute `install-deps.sh` (or `install-deps.bat` if using Windows) to install the dependencies.
-3. Run each test with `perl n-test-name.pl` (test 1 is the only one that requires a parameter)
+3. Run each exercice with `perl n-exercice-name.pl` (exercice 1 is the only one that requires a parameter)

 ## Troubleshooting